Finite subgroups of $\operatorname{PGL}_2(K)$ arising from configurations of skew lines in $\mathbb{P}^3_K$: Non-abelian case

 \section{Non-abelian case}

-We now turn to the non-abelian case.
-Our first result shows that no dihedral group $D_n$ with $n \ge 3$ can occur as $G_{\mathcal L}$.
-We then construct explicit configurations of skew lines whose associated groups are isomorphic to the three remaining polyhedral groups $A_4$, $S_4$ and $A_5$, and we briefly describe their orbit structure on~$L_\infty$.
+In this section we study the non-abelian case.
+We first prove that no dihedral group $D_n$ with $n\geq 3$ can occur as $G_{\mathcal L}$ in non-modular characteristic, and then construct explicit configurations realizing the remaining polyhedral groups.

 \begin{remark} In order for $G_{\mathcal L}$ to be non-abelian, the configuration $\mathcal L$ must contain at least five lines.
 Indeed, we have already seen that for four lines $\{L_0,L_\infty,L_1,L_2\}$ the group $G_{\mathcal L}$ is always abelian.
 Thus any non-abelian example requires at least one further line $L_3$, whose associated transformations do not commute with those coming from $L_2$. \end{remark}